Consequences, causes, and healing prevention

 - Microbial Imbalance

-Dysbiosis is known as a microbial imbalance within the body that contributes to leaky gut syndrome.
-When there is an imbalance of healthy and unhealthy bacteria in the gut microbiota, harmful and opportunistic bacteria, viruses, fungus (Candida), and even parasites may begin to colonize the gut biome and start to crowd out the necessary bacteria.
+Dysbiosis is known as a microbial imbalance within the body that contributes to a leaky gut syndrome.
+When there is an imbalance of healthy and unhealthy bacteria in the gut microbiota, harmful and opportunistic bacteria, viruses, fungi (Candida), and even parasites may begin to colonize the gut biome and start to crowd out the necessary bacteria.
 Then the pathogens and food antigens, such as gluten, push their way to the intestinal wall’s lining and break down brush borders.
-When leaky gut is suspected, it is advised to have gastrointestinal integrity and the presence of potential pathogens evaluated.
+When a leaky gut is suspected, it is advised to have gastrointestinal integrity and the presence of potential pathogens evaluated.

 - Environmental Contaminants

 Daily exposure to numerous environmental and household chemicals puts stress on a person’s immune defenses and the ability of their body to repair itself.
-This leads to chronic delay of routine repairs.
+This leads to chronic delays in routine repairs.
 Immune systems can only address one issue or area at a time, so if they are concentrated on the digestive system, other parts of the body will be affected.
 The connective tissues start to break down and individuals lose traces of minerals like potassium, calcium, and magnesium.
 The environmental chemicals are depleting reserves to buffer minerals, resulting in cell swelling.
 This is referred to as leaky cells.